TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/43 - John/John 6/John 6.61.md

 ---

-But Jesus knowing in himself that his disciples murmured at this, said unto them, Doth this cause you to stumble?
+But Jesus knowing in himself that his disciples murmured at this, said to them, "Does this cause you to stumble?